dragonflydb/dragonfly/README.md

 For more detailed differences between this and Redis implementations [see here](docs/differences.md).

 ### Native Http console and Prometheus compatible metrics
-By default Dragonfly allows http access via its main TCP port (6379).
+By default, Dragonfly allows http access via its main TCP port (6379).
 That's right, you can connect to Dragonfly via Redis protocol and via HTTP protocol - the server recognizes the protocol  automatically during the connection initiation.
 Go ahead and try it with your browser.
-Right now it does not have much info but in the future we are planning to add there useful debugging and management info.
+Right now it does not have much info but in the future, we are planning to add there useful debugging and management info.
 If you go to `:6379/metrics` url you will see some prometheus compatible metrics.

 The Prometheus exported metrics are compatible with the Grafana dashboard [see here](tools/local/monitoring/grafana/provisioning/dashboards/dashboard.json).

 Important!
-Http console is meant to be accessed within a safe network.
+The http console is meant to be accessed within a safe network.
 If you expose Dragonfly's TCP port externally, it is advised to disable the console with `--http_admin_console=false` or `--nohttp_admin_console`.